Why Agile will never be a project management framework

 Good practices not unique to Agile

-- True cross-functional team working with decision makers embedded in the team.
+- Cross-functional teams with decision makers embedded in the team.

 - Face-to-face communication (on all key issues and questions).